| +Home | Museum | Wanted | Specs | Previous | Next |

 key.
 The result is immediately calculated and displayed.
 The interpreter

-has quite a compliment of built-in math functions, including trig, logarithms,
+has a large selection of built-in math functions, including trig, logarithms,

-square root, integerize, random number generation, and more.
+square root, extract integer portion, random number generation, and more.

 CRT Display of HP 85 The display on the 85 is a 5-inch diagonal